TaggrNetwork/Taggr/docs/WHITEPAPER.md

 `18%` of tokens are allocated to @X, the founder of $name.
 His tokens are minted weekly, by an amount equal to `1%` of the circulating supply if and only if one of the following conditions are met:

--   His individual share is below `14%` of minted supply.
+-   The maximum of his current token balance and the amount of his tokens vested so far is below `14%` of minted supply.
 -   `2/3` of the total supply has been minted.

 Currently vesting tokens: `$vesting_tokens_of_x`.